[annodex-dev] sequence description list question

 > why not use SMIL <http://www.w3.org/AudioVideo> ?

-is being used for syndicated media content and has a few more fields
+used for syndicated media content and has a few more fields than xspf -

-than xspf - similarly iTunesRSS.
-These RSS derovatives work in players
+similarly iTunesRSS.
+These RSS derovatives work in players such as the

-such as the Democracy player (what's it called now?).
-But if you want
+Democracy player (what's it called now?).
+But if you want to KISS, go

-complicated and really a format for creating interactive multimedia
+and really a format for creating interactive multimedia presentations

-presentations (i.e. Flash animations) rather than just for simple
+(i.e. Flash animations) rather than just for simple media sequences.

 >> Additionally the location tag could be a ROE xml file so that clients